If you thrive on challenges, enjoy problem solving and have a strong desire to keep people safe a career as a detective may suit you

 Due to the nature of the work it can be beneficial to first gain additional life and work experience in a different type of career before joining the police.
-If you have leadership experience you may apply to the police for direct entry at inspector level, which is a 24 month training programme.
+If you have leadership experience you may apply to the police for direct entry at inspector level, which involves a 24-month training programme.

-Once you are in a detective post you are free to apply for transfer to other departments in different forces.
+Once you're in a detective post you are free to apply for transfer to other departments in different forces.
 Overseas positions may be available.

 The British Transport Police also employs experienced detectives.

 To apply for jobs you have to be a British Citizen, a citizen of the European Union (EU) or other states in the European Economic Area (EEA), a Commonwealth citizen or a foreign national with indefinite leave to remain in the UK.
 Even if you have minor convictions or cautions you may still be able to join the police but there are certain offences and conditions that will make you ineligible; check with your local police force.
-You also have to be physically and mentally fit and some roles may require a higher level of fitness.
+You'll also have to be physically and mentally fit, with some roles requiring a higher level of fitness.

 All police officer training follows the accreditation standards of the Professionalising Investigation Programme (PIP).
 This includes the mandatory core programme as well as a range of specialist, supervisory and leadership options.
-It is split into four different levels according to the complexity of the investigation and the relevant skills required.
-As a probationer police constable at PIP 1 you learn how to handle volume crime, while PIP 4 is aimed at principal investigation officers dealing with the strategic management of highly complex investigations.
+The programme is split into four different levels, according to the complexity of the investigation and the relevant skills required.
+As a probationer police constable at PIP 1 you'll learn how to handle volume crime.

 The final level is PIP 4 and covers strategic management and leadership of major investigations.

-As part of your ongoing professional training you will have the opportunity to attend specialist courses and study for relevant qualifications.
+As part of your ongoing professional training you'll have the opportunity to attend specialist courses and study for relevant qualifications.

-Working for the Police means you have access to a clearly defined promotion structure.
-As a detective you have the opportunity to be promoted up through these ranks:
+Working for the police means you have access to a clearly defined promotion structure.
+As a detective, you have the opportunity to be promoted up through the following ranks:

 - detective constable